evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ## Drivetrain

-HiPhi Y Dual Motor has an all-wheel drive system supported by two motors, one on each axle.
+HiPhi Y Performance has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 150 mm, and the max is 200 mm.

 ### Steering

-Dynamic steering is standard on the HiPhi Y Dual Motor.
+Dynamic steering is standard on the HiPhi Y Performance.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is standard.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes